Skip to main content

 Financial Aid and Scholarships

-Willamette University offers Computer Science majors generous merit scholarships and financial aid, with no separate application required; all admitted undergraduates are automatically considered for scholarships starting at $26,000 per year.
-Additionally, students can qualify for up to $10,000 annually through the NSF-supported STEM Fellows Program, which includes mentorship and additional opportunities, or the Fairweather Fellows program, available to those with a 3.0 GPA or higher, offering academic opportunities, a paid summer experience, and priority access to events and professional development.
+Willamette University offers Computer Science majors generous merit scholarships and financial aid, with no separate application required; all admitted undergraduates are automatically considered for scholarships starting at $28,000 per year.
+Additionally, students can qualify for up to $10,000 annually through the NSF-supported STEM Fellows Program, which includes mentorship and additional opportunities.

 A close up image of hands and fingers typing on a Mac computer